Grass Valley speckled dace

-The Grass Valley speckled dace (Rhinichthys osculus reliquus) occurred in a single spring-fed creek in a grassy meadow in eastern Lander County, Nevada.
-Specimens were collected only once, in 1938 and it was then common.
+The Grass Valley speckled dace (Rhinichthys osculus reliquus) is an extinct subspecies of fish that occurred in a single spring-fed creek in a grassy meadow in eastern Lander County, Nevada.
+Specimens were collected only once in 1938, and it was then considered common.
 The species had a distinctive speckled lower lip and silver sided body.
 The introduction of brook and rainbow trout to the creek is believed to be the reason for their extinction.